California Courts of Appeal: First District

+History

+In 1905, the first three justices of the First District were Presiding Justice Ralph C. Harrison and Associate Justices James Addison Cooper and Samuel Pike Hall.

+The First District Court of Appeal was the first of the District Courts of Appeal to decide a case.
+On May 22, 1905, the First District affirmed a criminal conviction in People v.
+Curtis by holding that a charging information for child molestation did not need to expressly plead that the child victim was of the opposite sex than the defendant.
+The court held that the relevant statute covered acts of child molestation irrespective of the sex of the defendant or the child.

+Division Two was added in 1918, followed by Division Three in 1961, Division Four in 1966, and Division Five in 1982.
+In 1982, the First District lost its southernmost counties to the newly created Sixth District.

 Second District

 The California Court of Appeal for the Second District is one of the first three appellate districts created in 1904 and has its main courthouse in Los Angeles and the secondary courthouse, hosting Division Six, in Ventura.
 Division Six handles appeals from San Luis Obispo, Santa Barbara, and Ventura Counties, while Divisions One through Five, Seven, and Eight handle appeals from Los Angeles County.
 Each division has four justices.